Donnell J. Creel

 Below are 10-second periods of eye movement back and forth between two red LED lights placed 30 degrees apart inside a Ganzfeld (Fig. 53).

 After training the patient in the eye movements, the lights are turned off.
 About every minute a sample of eye movement is taken as the patient is asked to look back and forth between the two lights (Fig. 52).
 Some laboratories have the patients move their eyes the entire testing period.
 After 15 minutes the lights are turned on and the patient is again asked about once a minute to move his or her eyes back and forth for about 10 seconds.
 Figure 53 shows segments of eye movement that have been cut from 10 second samples from a normal person.
 The chart (Fig. 54) graphs the change in voltage in the eye through 15 minutes of dark adaptation and 15 minutes of bright light.
 Typically the voltage becomes a little smaller in the dark reaching its lowest potential after about 8-12 minutes, the so-called “dark trough.”
 When the lights are turned on the potential rises, the light rise, reaching its peak in about 10 minutes.
 When the size of the “light peak” is compared to the “dark trough” the relative size should be about 2:1 or greater (Fig. 54).
-A light/dark ratio of less than about 1.7 is considered abnormal.
-Figure 55 shows an abnormal response recorded from a patient with Best’s disease.
+A light/dark ratio of less than 1.8 is considered abnormal for individuals less than 60 years, a ratio of less than 1.7 for over 60 years.
+Figure 55 shows a fundus photo from a patient with Best’s disease during the sunny side up egg yolk stage (See Fig 58 for stages).

 Retinal diseases producing an abnormal EOG will usually have an abnormal ERG too which is the better test for analysis of scotopic and photopic measures.
 However, a particularly good use for the EOG is in following the affects of high dosage treatment with antimalarials such as chloroquine and plaquenil over the course of treatment and before the ERG is affected (Arden, Friedman and Kolb, 1962).
 The most common use of the EOG nowadays is to confirm Best’s disease.
 Best’s vitelliform macular dystrophy and variants of this disease are usually identified by the appearance of a retinal lesion resembling an egg yolk early in the disease (Fig. 56).
 There is considerable variation in the fundus appearance in Best’s disease.